Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 What is a subsidy publisher?

 This kind of publisher shares the cost of (or subsidizes) publishing a book.
 Subsidy publishers are often selective, and the completed books belong to the publisher, NOT the author.
-The books remain in the publisher’s possession until they are sold.
-Authors can collect royalties.
-Subsidy publishers are NOT generally considered to be traditional publishers.
+The books remain in the publisher’s possession until they are sold, but authors can collect royalties.
+Though at first glance they may seem similar, subsidy publishers are NOT generally considered to be traditional publishers.

 What is true self-publishing?

-As stated earlier, the term self-publishing can refer to all types of publishing in which the author absorbs some or all of the cost of publication.
-Historically, the term self-publisher refers to an author who starts his or her own publishing company, pays ALL costs of printing, and is responsible for marketing, distribution, promotion, etc. This is the equivalent of starting a publishing house, but authors who self-publish via their own houses are not considered to be traditionally published (see above for a definition of a traditional publisher).
+As we stated earlier, the term self-publishing can refer to all types of publishing in which the author absorbs some or all of the cost of publication.
+Historically, the term self-publisher refers to an author who starts his or her own publishing company, or one who pays ALL costs of printing and is responsible for marketing, distribution, promotion, etc.

 What questions should you ask a self-publishing company?

 Some self-publishing companies offer to distribute print copies of a book to bookstores.
-This is a good way to make sure that your book is shelved in stores, but it does not guarantee sales.
+This is a good way to make sure that your book is shelved in stores, but again, note that marketing work done personally by the author is what will boost sales!

-7. What are the responsibilities of the publisher?
-PODs will NOT accept nor be responsible for misspelled words, grammatical errors, and overall presentation of the material (unless you pay for proofreading).
-Some will let you see a mock-up or galley proof before proceeding to the print stage; others do not.
-And none will take responsibility for the content of your work, including fact checking, potential copyright infringement, or libelous statements.
+- What are the responsibilities of the publisher?
+One of the main draws of self-publishing is that the author has total autonomy over the publishing process.
+This also means that the author must take full responsibility for his or her book: PODs will NOT accept nor be responsible for misspelled words, grammatical errors, and overall presentation of the material (which might suggest that you pay a professional service forproofreading).
+Make sure your publisher will let you see a mock-up or galley proof before proceeding to the print stage so that you can ask for necessary changes.
+Note also that you should be prepared to take responsibility for the content of your work (including fact checking, potential copyright infringement, or libelous statements).

 REMEMBER TO CHECK OUT OUR LIST OF WRITING CONTESTS and ANTHOLOGIES!
 You won’t find a better list anywhere (AND IT’S FREE!) of upcoming anthologies, special-themed journals, and contests.